PauseAI/pauseai-website/src/posts/building-the-pause-button.md

 In other words: ASML is a fundamental choke point in the AI chip supply chain.

+#### Optics: Zeiss

+ASML's EUV machines use mirrors and lenses made by the German company Zeiss.
+In 2016, ASML [bought](https://optics.org/news/7/11/11) a 25% stake in Zeiss, and the two companies have a very close relationship.
+It is likely that no other company is able to produce these optics.

+#### Interconnect & Packaging: ASE

+When a chip die exits a fab, it needs to be "packaged".
+ASE is probably the largest interconnect company for AI chips.

-#### TSMC, Samsung amd SMIC - The largest fabs
+#### Fabrication: TSMC, Samsung amd SMIC

-Building a fab (a chip factory) is astonishingly difficult: it has zero-tolerance for dust particles, requires the most expensive high-tech equipment, and has a very complex supply chain.
+Building a "fab" (a chip factory) is astonishingly difficult: it has zero-tolerance for dust particles, requires the most expensive high-tech equipment, and has a very complex supply chain.
 A modern fab costs around 10 to 20 billion dollars to manufacture.

 The Taiwan Semiconductor Manufacturing Company accounts for roughly 90% of modern AI chips, which are all chips made at 7nm precision or better.